Not only are these inexpensive broadband plans available, but free internet service plans are on their way, from the private sector and government.

 Thanks to many U.S. internet providers, public and private broadband initiatives, and the Federal Communications Commission (FCC), and expanding array of cheap internet plans are available to millions of low-income Americans suffering through a difficult economy.

-If you’re among the rising number of Americans who cannot afford a typical, yet expensive, high-speed internet service that is required to function in everyday life, the programs explained in this website may help you get online at a price you can afford.
-Not only will you learn about how to get cheap internet service for only $9.95 a month, you’ll see how you can get a Microsoft Office-loaded, Series 7 PC for only $150, which includes free training.
+If you’re among the rising number of Americans who cannot afford a typical, yet expensive, high-speed internet service that is required to function in everyday life, the programs like Internet Essentials, Internet Basics and Connect2Compete explained in this website may help you get online at a price you can afford.
+Not only will you learn about how to get cheap internet service for only $9.95 a month, you’ll see how you can get a Microsoft Office-loaded notebook computer for only $150, which even includes free training.

 Cheap High Speed Internet Access is Important in Today’s World

-Having high-speed cheap internet service available has never been more important than it is today.
+Having high-speed internet service available has never been more important than it is today.
 Tens of millions of Americans are suffering terribly in this poor economy.
 The official unemployment rate is at near record levels and the real unemployment rate is actually much higher than what’s reported.
+Most new jobs seem to be part time, as the new healthcare law forces employers to convert as many full-time workers as possible to 29 hours or less.
 Even though unemployed, or underemployed, these Americans still need internet access for work, family, medical and emergency needs.

 The fact is, quality internet access has increasingly become an important key to finding a job.
 Consider these startling statistics that were recently reported: